- Brand name

-Your doctor or pharmacist will tell you how long to use PATANOL.
+Patanol Eye Drops is usually given for up to 14 weeks.
+However, your doctor or pharmacist will tell you how long you need to use Patanol Eye Drops.

-If you are unsure about when or how to stop using PATANOL you should talk to your doctor or pharmacist.
+If you are unsure about when or how to stop using Patanol Eye Drops talk to your doctor or pharmacist.

 If you forget to use it

-If you forget to use PATANOL you should put the drops that you missed in the eye(s) as soon as you remember and then go back to using them as recommended by your doctor.
+If you forget to use Patanol Eye Drops, you should put the drops that you missed in the eye(s) as soon as you remember and then go back to using them as recommended by your doctor.
 If it is almost time for the next dose, skip the dose that you missed and continue using them as recommended.